TakeLab/podium/README.md

 ## What is Podium?

 Podium is a framework agnostic Python natural language processing library which standardizes data loading and preprocessing.
 Our goal is to accelerate users' development of NLP models whichever aspect of the library they decide to use.
+Check out our [documentation](http://takelab.fer.hr/podium/) for more details.
+The main source of inspiration for Podium is an old version of [torchtext](https://github.com/pytorch/text).

 ### Contents